Color Guard in Marching Season

 Do I have to buy equipment and costumes?

-There is some basic equipment that is required which includes jazz shoes for marching season, water bottle, duffle bag, warm up suit, gloves, flag bag, and show shirt.
+There is some basic equipment that is required which includes jazz shoes for marching season, water bottle, duffle bag, warm up suit, rehearsal shirts, shorts, and leggings, rehearsal shoes, gloves, flag bag, and show shirt.
 All of which can be purchased during equipment night in August.
 All the costumes, props and competition entry fees for the year are covered by a fair share fee which can also be paid in August.

 Isn’t it too hot to have camp in August?